astronomer/docs/astro/audit-logs-reference.md

 The following table lists the fields that are unique to Astro CLI access events.

+#### Table: Astro CLI access event fields

 | Field                | Description                                                                                                                              |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |
 | `astroClient`        | A unique identifier for the API client. `cli` means the request came from the Astro CLI.                                                 |
 | `astroClientVersion` | A unique identifier for the API client version.                                                                                          |
 | `userAgent`          | A unique identifier for the API client type and version. `astro-cli/1.15.1` means the request came from version 1.15.1 of the Astro CLI. |

-## Astro Cloud IDE API event fields

 The Astro Cloud IDE uses the same unique events as the v2 API.
 The following table maps some common `path` attributes to their corresponding `requestBody` attributes.

+#### Table: Astro Cloud IDE `path` mappings

 | Event                                     | `path` attribute                                                                                                                         | `requestBody` attributes                                                                      |
 | ----------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |